Spain Digital Nomad Visa Guide (2024)

 Expats who get the Spain remote work visa have various options when it comes to transportation in Spain.

-On the other hand, if you prefer to go to your destination in your own (or rented) car, here are the petrol prices in Spain you’ll need to take into consideration:
+On the other hand, you can’t really cycle everywhere.
+So, if you prefer to travel and sightsee in your own (or rented) car, here are the petrol prices in Spain you’ll need to take into consideration:

-Public transportation is another option for getting where you want.
-However, public transportation prices vary from city to city.
+Public transportation is another option for getting where you want or need to be.
+However, ticket prices vary from city to city.

 Here are the monthly ticket prices for public transport in our 5 favorite destinations for digital nomads:

-Bear in mind that the aforementioned prices refer to the monthly tickets that can be used for every type of public transportation — bus, tram, and metro in Valencia, Malaga, and Barcelona.
+Bear in mind that these prices are for monthly tickets that can be used for every type of public transportation — bus, tram, and metro (but metro is only available in Valencia, Malaga, and Barcelona).

 Expense #5: Bars and restaurants